Tamburasca/WDR3_concert_downloader/README.md

 Text as "metadata" is injected between the byte stream chunks, if the client exhibits the attribute *icy-metadata* = '1' in its request header.
 For the time being we utilize metadata of the mp3-files that comprise title, album and genre.
-We got two solutions, comprising a asnychronous and a synchronous version of the streaming server.
+We got two solutions, comprising both an asynchronous and a synchronous version of the streaming server.